RupeshPanta/Web3_Basic_API/README.md

 # Goal
 This is a simple Rest API that has CRUD functionality.
 I created this using python, flask, HTML and SQLite portable database resource.
-The reason I  used python to create this api was as I am going to make Simple KanBan App for final Project using again Python, HTML, flask and MySQL database.
-So, I could make use of this API for final Project too.
-The app  has a simple front end as a login form.

 # Simple REST API